sputot/RINO/README.md

 # which dimensions of the inputs (numbered starting from 1) are disturbances (the others are control inputs)
 uncontrolled = 1
-# which dimensions are time-varying inputs or parameters
-variable =

 # for the visualization: if 0, the visualization script is not called
 create-png = 0